closeio/ciso8601/README.rst

 Ignoring Timezone Information While Parsing
 -------------------------------------------

-It takes more time to parse aware datetimes, especially if they're not in UTC.
+It takes more time to parse timestamps with time zone information, especially if they're not in UTC.
 However, there are times when you don't care about time zone information, and wish to produce naive datetimes instead.
-For example, if you are certain that your progrma will only parse timestamps from a single time zone, you might want to strip the time zone information and only output naive datetimes.
+For example, if you are certain that your program will only parse timestamps from a single time zone, you might want to strip the time zone information and only output naive datetimes.

 In these limited cases, there is a second function provided.
-``parse_datetime_as_naive`` will ignore any time zone information it finds and, as a result, is faster.
+``parse_datetime_as_naive`` will ignore any time zone information it finds and, as a result, is faster for timestamps containing time zone information.

 ```
   In [1]: import ciso8601